 This cut is easily recognizable for its thick strip of interconnective tissue that runs through the middle.

 It takes a little more effort to understand and prepare, than say a Flat Iron steak from the same primal, but believe us when we say it’s worth it.

-Not only will your meat cut knowledge be next level, but you’ll also now have a cut of meat that is versatile, cheap, and full of flavor to add to your BBQ repertoire.
+Learn all about it below.
+Not only will your meat cut knowledge become next level, but you’ll also now have a cut of meat that is versatile, cheap, and full of flavor to add to your BBQ repertoire.

 - 1 What is Blade Chuck Steak?

 - 2 Where Does Blade Chuck Steak Come from on the Cow?

 - 3 Other Names for the Blade Chuck Steak

 - 4 Flavor, Texture, Fat Content And Tenderness